7 reasons you should keep your current iPhone

 Even if you don't want to wait a full year for just a modest price cut, patience will net you a lower price.
 For example, Black Friday and Cyber Monday are just a couple months away, and although you might not see any iPhone deals, Apple did offer a $50 gift card last year.

 But you should also look to what's happening in reseller channels.
-Right now, for example, Daily Steals has a refurbished (but Apple Certified) iPhone 6s ($649.95 at Amazon Marketplace) for $360.
+Right now, for example, Daily Steals has a refurbished (but Apple Certified) iPhone 6s (£599.00 at Apple) for $360.
 Sure, it's two generations behind, but still a very capable phone -- and it's a good bet we'll see similar deals on the iPhone 7 down the road.

 How far down the road?
 Give it six months to a year for maximum savings.